There's a forest full of sculptures in Ontario

-There's a magical place just North of Toronto that is hailed as one of Ontario's best kept secrets.
+There's a magical place in Ontario that is hailed as one of the province's best kept secrets.

 This whimsical spot, known as the Haliburton Sculpture Forest in Glebe Park, makes you feel like you've entered some kind of fairy tale, where giant art installations seem to pop up around every bend.

 This unique collection of nearly 40 sculptures has been built by a community of International and Canadian artists, and are sporadically arranged along the trail systems that line Head Lake.

 Haliburton Sculpture Forest opened in 2001, and started with just three sculptures in the beginning.

 Its mission is to create a destination for residents, visitors and tourists, which highlight the visual arts in Haliburton County.
 Now, the park boasts 37 sculptures of all sizes that reflect the changing Ontario seasons.

 Some of the most popular (and frequently photographed) sculptures include a giant red stiletto, a towering psychedelic-coloured leaf, a blue horse, and antique mirrors hanging off trees—making it an appropriate place to "reflect" and "find yourself."